School & Child Care Sensitive Sites

 School Pesticide Use Reports

 The deadline for submitting school pesticides use reports is January 30 for the previous year.
 We hope the following set of links and information will help make complying with the Healthy Schools Act reporting requirements easier for you.
-If you have further questions, please email School IPM Opens a New Window.
+If you have further questions, please email the School IPM Opens a New Window. .

 Currently, we only accept reports via mail: